Skia69/Skia69/README.md

 ### ⚡ A little bit about me
 I am a Flatiron School and Re:Coded Graduate Frontend Web Developer with a Bachelor of Science degree in Information Technology from the Lebanese International University.

-I used to be self-taught prior to having joined the bootcamp and has always been interested in trending technologies - currently experienced in ReactJs, Javascript, GraphQL & TailwindCSS.
+I used to be self-taught prior to having joined the bootcamp and have always been interested in trending technologies - currently experienced in ReactJs, Javascript, GraphQL & TailwindCSS.
 I happen to be equipped with an ever-growing and promising toolset and I am always looking to expand it.

 I face every project with a can do attitude, I believe that "Learn the new but master the old, these are silver but those are gold" is the best approach for using developer tech nowadays.